w-koa/te-individual-exercises/module-4/VUE Extra Examples/vue_puppies_api/readme.md

 ## **Introduction**

-We have here a full stack application.
+We have here an application with a Java back end and a VUE front end.

 The Java back end application is located in the `puppyApp-server` folder.
 The back end server app is a Spring application with several REST controller endpoints.
 It is designed to handle GET, GET/n, POST, PUT, and DELETE requests.
 This back end app relies on a database called `puppies`.
 The instructions to setup the database are contained within the